canlab-co/ros1_v4l2_camera/README.md

         # CLCC-G-02X
         roslaunch usb_cam v4l2_camera_clmu.launch image_size:="[2048, 1280]" cam:={x}

-Note: If the number of camera channels you want to use is 3, you can enter cam:=3. default is 6.
+>Note: If the number of camera channels you want to use is 3, you can enter cam:=3.

         1CH camera (1 node)
         # run the executable with default settings: